-On board JL's Boeing 747-400
+Onboard JL's Boeing 747-400

 The flight was about 12 hrs.
 It was a smooth flight to Amsterdam, another great service from the crew.
 I can't remember anything they did wrong.
-Crew were friendly and warm, I had a great chat with most of them.
+The crew were friendly and warm, I had a great chat with most of them.
 I remembered walking around the economy class, taking photos of the cabin.
 I even got the map of the 747's routing, given by a crew.
 Its a pity I can't find it now.
 Anyway, these seats were a bit harder than the 767/777, but it was still ok for me.
 Legroom space was tight, but I was lucky not to have anyone sitting beside me, I had the row for myself.
 The flight itself was about 80% full for Y class.

 On leaving AMS, I checked out my aircraft, it was JA8910 that was taking me home.
-Apparently this aircraft was in a different configuration, upper deck was business class, so I had to settle for the lower cabin.
-This flight was a full, I didn't remember seeing many seats.
-Service on board was same as usual as the before and this time I remembered chatting with a German crew.
+Apparently, this aircraft was in a different configuration, the upper deck was business class, so I had to settle for the lower cabin.
+This flight was full, I didn't remember seeing many seats.
+Service on board was the same as usual as the before and this time I remembered chatting with a German crew.
 I was surprised as I thought the airline only hired locals.
 After the flight, I managed to get a cockpit visit and signatures from the set of crews.
 Another great flight with this airline.
 With the last leg to go, I was really looking forward to it, and the 777-300ER too.

 My very first ride on the Boeing 777-300ER

-It was kind of emotional for me, I didn't really feel like heading home but at the same time I wanted to fly on the 77W.
+It was kind of emotional for me, I didn't really feel like heading home but at the same time, I wanted to fly on the 77W.
 I went to my gate and waited for my plane to turn up.
 There she was, JA731J, the first in its fleet was to fly me home.
 Naturally, I was absolutely delighted.

-I remembered how shocked I was when the engine started up, its was quite loud.
+I remembered how shocked I was when the engine started up, it was quite loud.
 Anyway, from the experience I remembered, I preferred the 77W over the 773 for the design of the aircraft, and it was more powerful too.
-The noise level of the take off and cruising seemed louder than other aircraft, but it was quite comfortable and once again the JAL's service impressed me.
+The noise level of the takeoff and cruising seemed louder than other aircraft, but it was quite comfortable and once again the JAL's service impressed me.
 I did remember the flight was quite bumpy as the seat belt came on and off a few times.

 Now, the airline is in this livery.
 Cabin products have been updated so what you see in this trip report is its old products.
 Will I fly with this airline in the near future?
 Yes but only if the price is right.